What is American Sign Language (ASL)?

 Sign Language Dialects

 Sign language is not a universal language and varies in different countries and this is mostly influenced by the native language and culture of the country.
-One would assume that with American Sign Language and British Sign Language (BSL), the alphabet would be the same since both countries speak English, however, this is not true.
+One would assume that with American Sign Language and British Sign Language (BSL) the alphabet would be the same since both countries speak English, however, this is not true.
 The American Sign Language alphabet and British Sign Language alphabet are completely different.
-In ASL fingerspelling is one-handed while in BSL it is two-handed with the exception of the letter C. They both have pros and cons.
+In ASL fingerspelling is one-handed while in BSL it is two-handed with the exception of the letter C. They both have their pros and cons.
 With BSL it’s easier to identify the letter but this also means that you need both hands to be free.
 With ASL you can fingerspell while holding your cup of coffee.
 There is also the Australian Sign Language (AUSLAN) and the alphabets are quite similar to the BSL.